FREEDINN3R/Extraordinary-Extra-Totems/README.md

 ![crafting recipe 4 ominous totem remnants plus 1 of any regular totem equals ominous totem](/images/image5.png)

-To craft the Ominous Totem of Undying, you'll need a regular totem and a few Ominous Totem Remnants, which can only be found in Nether structures.
+To craft the Ominous Totem of Undying, you'll need any regular totem and a few Ominous Totem Remnants, which can only be found in Nether structures.
 Because of that, you will have to spend some time traversing the world before getting enough remnants to craft this totem.
 Totally worth the effort, though: when activated, it provides you with a custom status effect in addition to some strong vanilla effects.
 ## Effects
 Upon activating the Ominous Totem of Undying, the player is granted a new status effect called Death's Favor.
 While under this effect, the player becomes nearly immortal, since in most circumstances, their health won't drop below 1 HP.
 This effect is highly beneficial, making your life so much easier without any serious downsides.